mvolfik/hacker-news-keyword-alert/README.md

 #### `hacker-news-search-alert` named Key-value store

-The actor uses this named, persistent key-value store to save identifier of the last seen item for each query.
-If you remove a value from this store (or start the scraper for the first time on a given keyword, so no value is saved there yet), the actor will return the last 20 items.
+The actor uses this named, persistent key-value store to save identifier of the last seen item for each query. **If you remove a value from this store or start the scraper for the first time on a given keyword, the actor will return the last 20 items.**

+### Custom integrations

+If email notifications are unsuitable for your use-case, you can use Apify integrations to run a webhook after each run.

+There are two options:

+#### Add directly to actor

+This sets the integration for your actor globally, for all runs.
+This means if you'll want to setup multiple different monitors, each of them will trigger this same webhook.

+To setup:

+1. Open the _Actors_ page in Apify Console.
+2. Find this actor (`mvolfik/hacker-news-keyword-alert` – [Direct link][actor-in-console]).
+3. Switch to the _Integrations_ tab.
+4. Click _Add new webhook_.
+5. Setup your webhook.
+The most useful variable to you is `resource`: for _Run succeeded_ events, this contains data about the actor output dataset and key-value stores.
+See below for details about this Actor's output.
+6. Don't forget to save the integration.

+#### Create a new task & add the integration there

+1. Open the _Actors_ page in Apify Console.
+2. Find this actor (`mvolfik/hacker-news-keyword-alert` – [Direct link][actor-in-console]).
+3. In the top right, click _Create empty task_.
+4. Configure the task input the same way as you configured the actor in the schedule and click _Save_.
+5. Go to the _Settings_ and rename the task so you can easily identify it - you'll probably want to mention the keyword in the name (don't forget to click _Save_ again).
+6. Open the _Integrations_ tab and follow steps 4-6 above as if you were adding the integration to the actor.
+7. Now go the the _Schedules_ page in Apify Console and open the schedule you created earlier, or create a new one.
+8. In the _Actors and Tasks_ tab, click _Add new_, and add a _Task_.
+9. Now select the task you created earlier.
+In the _Input JSON overrides_ field, leave the default value `{}` (this means an empty object, i.e. no overrides).
+10. Save the task.